lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 Data is sent to the output stream as it is produced.

-By the way, the structure for the transformer was derived systematically from the output requirement using a technique called *Data directed Design*, which I will discuss in a future article.
+By the way, the structure for the transformer was derived systematically from the output requirement using a technique called *Data directed Design*, which will be discussed in a future article.

 ## The TableView Adapter